SOTA Scout

 - In WSJT-X, open Settings > Reporting, and under the “UDP Server” section, set it up like this:

-The IP address 224.0.0.1 is for multicast, and yes you can change that but it needs to match the UDP address in SOTA Scout's settings. - In order to enable one-click CQ replies in SOTA Scout, you must check the box for "Double-click on call sets Tx enable" in WSJT-X Settings > Reporting
+The IP address 224.0.0.1 is for multicast, and yes you can change that but it needs to match the UDP address in SOTA Scout's settings.
+The options for the "Outgoing interface" may be different on your system – just choose whichever network interface will get you onto the local wifi network. - In order to enable one-click CQ replies in SOTA Scout, you must check the box for "Double-click on call sets Tx enable" in WSJT-X Settings > General

 Screenshots